changhongjian/Deep3DFaceReconstruction-pytorch/readme.md

 3. Run `0.handle.py` to create my models in BFM.
 4. Run `1.th_demo`, the results will be in `output`.

-You'd better see the scripts before running it to avoid some trivial mistakes.
+You'd better see the scripts before running to avoid some trivial mistakes.

 -----